Facts about Desmond Tutu

 Desmond Tutu Biography

 The name Tutu, in his family’s traditional IsiXhosa language, means “ash.”
 His middle name, Mpilo, means “hope.”
-During apartheid he downplayed his specific ethnicity in favor of wider Black unity… He married the former Nomalizo Leah Shenxane, who goes by Leah Tutu, in 1955.
-They have a son, Trevor, born in 1956, and three daughters: Thandeka Theresa, 1957; Naomi, 1960; and Mpho (meaning “gift”), 1963… His authorized biography, Rabble-Rouser for Peace, by South African journalist John Allen, was published in 2006.
+During apartheid he downplayed his specific ethnicity in favor of wider black unity… He married the former Nomalizo Leah Shenxane, who goes by Leah Tutu, in 1955.
+They have a son, Trevor, born in 1956, and then three daughters: Thandeka Theresa, 1957; Naomi, 1960; and Mpho (meaning “gift”), 1963.